pnp/blog/content/post/office-add-ins-community-call-january-12-2022.md

 ## Call Summary

-This month\'s community call features updates on **Excel shortcut customization APIs** (introducing 3 new APIs to assist with keyboard shortcuts management) from Abid Rahman (Microsoft), an **SSO update for Office Add-in** (call to action: add new SSO service in Azure for your
+This month's community call features updates on **Excel shortcut customization APIs** (introducing 3 new APIs to assist with keyboard shortcuts management) from Abid Rahman (Microsoft), an **SSO update for Office Add-in** (call to action: add new SSO service in Azure for your